Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Newport Beach Pier

-Stroll and enjoy the view from this iconic wooden pier
+Stroll and enjoy the view from this iconic wooden pier.

 Balboa Island

-Explore charming shops and restaurants on a tiny island in Newport Harbor
+Explore charming shops and restaurants on a tiny island in Newport Harbor.

-📍 Google Maps | Website | 👉 Best Bites of Balboa Island Food Tour
+📍 Google Maps | Website

 The view from the Balboa Pier is pretty sweet, and Balboa Island’s iconic goodies are sweeter still.
-Icy delights Balboa Bars and Frozen Bananas have satisfied sweet tooths for the better part of a century, but the latter has a more modern claim to fame.
+Icy delights Balboa Bars and Frozen Bananas have satisfied sweet tooths for the better part of a century.
+But the latter has a more modern claim to fame.

 ⛴️ How to Get There: The most fun way to reach the island is the Balboa Island Ferry, which is open to pedestrians and vehicles.
 Parking on Balboa Island is very limited, so having a car is usually more of a bother than anything.
 Visitors can easily explore the island on foot.